-Laura Ingalls Wilder (1867-1957) – Laura Elizabeth Ingalls Wilder is a celebrated American Author whose childhood in the Old West led her to write a series of what is known as the “Little House” books, including “Little House on the Prairie” for which a popular television show in the 1970’s and early 80’s about her writings would be named.
+Laura Ingalls Wilder (1867-1957) – Laura Elizabeth Ingalls Wilder is a celebrated American Author whose childhood in the Old West led her to write a series of what are known as the “Little House” books, including “Little House on the Prairie” for which a popular television show in the 1970s and early 80’s about her writings would be named.

 Born in the “Big Woods” of Wisconsin just a few miles north of Pepin, on February 7, 1867, Laura was the second of five children born to Charles Philip and Caroline Lake (Quiner) Ingalls.
 Laura first started school at the age of four in Pepin, but father, Charles, dreamed of going West to pioneer unsettled lands.
 Over the next several years, Laura would attend school only sporadically, as the family moved to Kansas, Minnesota, and Iowa before finally settling in De Smet, South Dakota, where Laura finally attended school full-time.